ai-cam/ai-cam.github.io/_events/how-can-we-harness-the-power-of-ai-for-public-benefit.md

 * ​Jess Montgomery, Director, ai@cam
 * ​Liz Watts, Chief Executive of South Cambridgeshire District Council
 * ​Robert Pollock, Chief Executive of Cambridge City Council
+* T﻿om Smith, Director of the Data Unit and first Chief Data Officer at the Ministry of Housing, Communities and Local Government

 ​This event is part of this year’s Cambridge Festival, the University of Cambridge's annual celebration of research and ideas.